pschachte/wybe/WYBE.md

 If a function call is made with *fewer* arguments than is dictated by the definition of procedure/function, the procedure is considered a partial application.
-The mode of all arguments must be an input (as the procedure is not called where used to produce any outputs).
+The mode of all arguments must be inputs (as the procedure is not called where used to produce any outputs).

 This binds the output name to a "partial application" of the procedure.
 The type